-Legislation relating to the federal income taxation of a "specified investment flow-through" ("SIFT") trust or partnership was enacted in 2007.
-Under the SIFT rules, certain distributions attributable to a SIFT will not be deductible in computing the SIFT's taxable income, and the SIFT will be subject to tax on such distributions at a rate that is substantially equivalent to the general tax rate applicable to Canadian corporations.
-Distributions paid by a SIFT as returns of capital will not be subject to this tax.
-The SIFT tax regime did not apply to the Trust prior to 2011 due to transitional relief available to certain SIFTs that were publicly listed before November 1, 2006.
+The Act contains rules (the "SIFT Rules") that apply to a "specified investment flow-through" ("SIFT") trust or partnership.
+Under the SIFT rules, certain distributions will not be deductible in computing the SIFT trust's taxable income, and the SIFT trust will be subject to tax on such distributions at a rate that is substantially equivalent to the general tax rate applicable to Canadian corporations.
+Distributions paid by a SIFT trust as returns of capital will not be subject to the tax.

-The SIFT tax does not apply to a trust that meets prescribed conditions relating to the nature of its income and investments ("the REIT exception").
-The Trust has reviewed its status under the legislation and has determined that it is not subject to this tax as it met the REIT exception at December 31, 2018, and throughout the year.
-Accordingly, no net additional current income tax expense or future income tax assets or liabilities have been recorded in the December 31, 2018, consolidated financial statements.
+The SIFT tax does not apply to a trust that satisfies certain conditions relating to the nature of its income and investments ("the REIT exception").
+Although, as of the date hereof, management believes that the Trust will be able to meet the requirements of the REIT exception throughout 2020 and beyond, there can be no assurance that the Trust will be able to qualify for the REIT exception such that the Trust and the unitholders will not be subject to the SIFT Rules in 2020 or future years.
+If the SIFT Rules apply to the Trust, they may adversely affect the marketability of the units, the amount of cash available for distributions and the after-tax return to investors.
+The Trust has reviewed its status under the legislation and has determined that it is not subject to this tax as it met the REIT exception at December 31, 2019, and 2018, and throughout the years.
+Accordingly, no net additional current income tax expense or future income tax assets or liabilities have been recorded in the December 31, 2019, and 2018, consolidated financial statements.

 The REIT exception is applied annually.
-As such, it will not be possible to determine if the Trust will satisfy the conditions of the REIT exception for 2019 or any subsequent year until the end of the particular year.
+As such, it will not be possible to determine if the Trust will satisfy the conditions of the REIT exception for 2020 or any subsequent year until the end of the particular year.